Wilson-ZheLin/Streamline-Analyst/README.md

-# Streamline Analyst: Data Analysis AI Agent
+# Streamline Analyst: A Data Analysis AI Agent

 Streamline Analyst 🪄 is a cutting-edge, open-source tool powered by Large Language Models (LLMs) designed to revolutionize data analysis.
 This **Data Analysis Agent** effortlessly automates routine tasks such as data cleaning, preprocessing, and even complex operations like identifying target objects, partitioning test sets, and selecting the best-fit models based on your data.
 With Streamline Analyst, results visualization and evaluation become seamless.